Women's health services

 - Fenton Imaging Center & Outpatient Services

-- Southwest Medical Center (call direct for appointment)
+- St. Anthony's at Southwest Medical Center (call direct for appointment)

 Our team approach allows us to provide prompt care.
 You are immediately connected to the medical professionals and resources you need if there are any signs of irregularity.
 This is our Fast Track program and it ensures that you receive special treatment including same-day follow-up tests, such as breast ultrasound or biopsy.
 St. Anthony's Medical Center is the only hospital in the region to offer this service.